zoffline/zwift-offline/README.md

 ### Step 6 [OPTIONAL]: Enable multiplayer

 * Create a multiplayer.txt file in the ``storage`` directory.
-* If multiple clients are going to connect to the same server, create a server-ip.txt file in the ``storage`` directory containing the IP address of the PC running zoffline.
+* If you are not running zoffline on the same PC that Zwift is running: create a ``server-ip.txt`` file in the ``storage`` directory containing the IP address of the PC running zoffline.

 ## Discord and zoffline (online) server